Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 It is now possible to generate a best-guess .proto schema with a single function:

-The schema isn’t perfect, and it is huge and deeply nested, and takes forever to pretty-print, and is probably wrong, but is just good enough to pull out the ad details like so (Protobuf to JSON in this sample):
+The schema isn’t perfect—it’s huge, deeply nested, and slow to pretty-print—but it’s good enough to pull out the ad details, as in this Protobuf-to-JSON sample:

 Sample Protobuf to JSON showing a section of ads

-The Python schema is huge and looks like this for about 250,000 more charcters:
+The Python schema dump starts like this—and continues for about 250,000 more characters:

-Reverse engineering the Protobuf schema sounds good on paper, but our target is spectacularly complex and a moving target.
+Reverse-engineering the full YouTube Protobuf schema sounds good on paper, but the target is spectacularly complex—and always moving.

 Top ↩